 It also sounds unusual in English technical writing to say that a beam “feels a vibration” or that a thin film “suffers in alkaline conditions.”
 The suggestion that an inanimate object has personal emotions such as experiencing a condition or feeling endangered goes too far, and we prefer to use more objective language, language that seems more appropriate for objects or materials: “the beam undergoes vibration (or is exposed to vibration)” and “the film degrades in alkaline conditions (or is attacked in alkaline conditions).”

 It’s not always possible to define logically what sounds natural in the English language; however, we can apply certain broad rules.
 For example, it sounds unnatural to ascribe a thought process to any material.
 Consider the difference between “deciding” (requiring a higher degree of sentience) vs. “reacting” or “responding” (requiring a lower degree of sentience).
-Since even a plant or a biological cell can react or respond, it doesn’t sound particularly unnatural for a material to do the same:
+In English, we don’t find it unusual to say that even a plant or a biological cell can react or respond, and so it doesn’t sound particularly unnatural for a material to do the same:

 “…if the block is made from a substance that reacts to light and dark in different ways, the interference pattern is stored inside the material.”
 Haw, Nature 422:556–558 (2003).